 - 1775 American Indian Area (Ute and Plains Indian cultures): Erect authentic tipi, exhibit pelts of fur, beadwork, and explain the lifestyle of the native people.

 - 1860s Homestead: The 1862 Homestead Act was the foundation of Westward development.
 Experience the environment of an early cabin homesteader: farming, cooking, entertainment, and chores.

-A docent in the Rock Ledge House will show visitors that when the railroad came to the Pikes Peak Region comforts and technology followed.
-It was just as hard to make a living in the semiarid landscape, but the Chambers family was successful at truck farming because they were innovative.
+- 1880s Rock Ledge House and Farm: when the railroad came to the Pikes Peak Region comforts and technology followed.
+It was a challenge to make a living in the semi-arid landscape, but the Chambers’ family was successful farmers and boarding hosts to tuberculosis patients during Westward expansion.

-The Orchard House is an elegant country estate built by General William J. Palmer for William and Charlotte Schlater, his sister-in-law and her husband.
-Edwardian society-even here in the west adhered to strict social etiquette.
-Teas and afternoon visitations were important for social contact.
+- 1907 Orchard House: an elegant country estate built by General William J. Palmer for William and Charlotte Sclater, his sister-in-law and her husband.
+Docents interpret domestic servants cooking, cleaning, and providing tours of the historic home.

 The Junior Docent Program is volunteer opportunities for youth 10 – 17.

 If you need help or have questions about the programs or applications please contact us at (719) 578-6777 or email@example.com.